techidaily/site-facebook/source/_posts/are-digital-assistants-dialling-into-personal-preferences.md

  Did my phone hear the sound of my electric toothbrush and match it to an ad?

- Consequently, ensuring your[Android permissions don't give apps access](https://www.makeuseof.com/tag/what-are-android-permissions-why-should-you-care/) to your phone's mic is a good idea.
+ Consequently, ensuring your [Android permissions don't give apps access](https://www.makeuseof.com/tag/what-are-android-permissions-why-should-you-care/) to your phone's mic is a good idea.
 Does Google listen to your conversations for ads?
 Probably not, but if you’re concerned you should “de-Google” your life entirely.

  It does**seem** as though this is something more than coincidence.
 After all, proving that smartphone mics are collecting data to target content to users is tricky.
 But as we know that phones and digital assistants are listening, is it really a surprise that companies like Google, Amazon, and Facebook should be interested in what you're saying?